spatchcock/calcJSON/README.markdown

 ## <a name="abstract"></a>Abstract

-CalcJSON is a data format suitable for the description and exchange of calculation algorithms, particularly those associated with datasets.
+CalcJSON is a data protocol suitable for the description and exchange of calculation algorithms, particularly those associated with datasets.

+The inspiration for this data format was the field of greenhouse gas emissions calculations which commonly involve calculations using an associated dataset of possible input values (e.g. fuel properties).
+At its core, however, the protocol enables the specification of a collection of model components and one or more algorithms which relate them with one another.
+It is therefore possible to describe generalised calculations without associated data.

+The protocol provides a standard method for describing model components (including type, default values and units), associated data, metadata and algorithms.

 ## <a name="license"></a>License